 - Use Select Group of Users to choose a group.
 Select Course, Course Group, Organization or Organization Group.
 Choose a group by selecting the appropriate check boxes.
 Select Submit to add them to the recipient list.

-- Select Add Email Address to manually enter an email address.
+- Select Add Email Address to manually type an email address.
 Select Submit when finished.

-- Optionally, use Cc and Bcc and choose who to send copies of the email message to.
+- Optionally, use Cc and Bcc and choose whom to send copies of the email message to.

 - Select Submit.